dylanrush/categorical-sectional/readme.md

 Contains the airport name and wiring information.
 The first number is the wire controlling the red LED, then the green LED, and finally the blue LED.

-These wire numbers refer to the _*physical*_ board number on the Raspberry pie.
+These wire numbers refer to the **physical** board number on the Raspberry pie.

-So for KRNT (Renton), the wire leading to the Red LED would be wired to the GPIO board at pin 3.
+So for KRNT (Renton), the wire leading to the Red LED would be wired to the GPIO board at pin 3\.
 The Blue LED would be wired to pin 5, and the green LED wire would be wired to pin 7.

 _NOTE:_ The "pwm" section is used by both the normal LEDs and the pulse width controlled LEDs.